YARP: Young Adult Reading Program | Constitution

 Article III.
 Officers

-- The chairman of the committee will be elected by the membership of the whole committee at the SDLA Conference meeting and will serve a one-year term as overall chairman of SD YARP Teen Reads Committee.
+- The chairman of the committee will be elected by the membership of the whole committee at the SDLA Conference meeting and will serve a one-year term as overall chairman of SD YARP Teen Reads Committee and may serve consecutive terms.

 - The secretary of the committee will be elected by the membership of the whole committee at the SDLA meeting and serve a one-year term and may serve consecutive terms.

-- The book nomination chairman will be elected by the whole committee at the SDLA meeting and will serve a two-year term that will expire on the odd numbered years.
+- The book nomination chairman will be elected by the whole committee at the SDLA meeting and may serve consecutive terms.

 - The membership chairman will be elected by the membership of the whole committee at the SDLA meeting and serve a one-year term and may serve consecutive terms.